paul-hammant/tbd/content/feature-flags/index.md

 ## Runtime switchable

-Sometimes Flags/Toggles set at app launch time, isn't enough.
-Say you're an Airline selling tickets for flights online.
+Sometimes Flags/Toggles set at app launch time, is not enough.
+Say you are an Airline selling tickets for flights online.
 You might also rental cars in conjunction with a partner - say 'Really Cool Rental Cars' (RCRC).
 The connection to any partner or their up/down status is outside your control, so you might want a switch in the software that works without relaunch, to turn "RCRC partner bookings" on or off, and allow the 24/7 support team to flip it if certain 'Runbook' conditions